rht-labs/enablement-docs/exercises/6-return-of-the-app-monitoring/README.md

 > In this exercise we will create a build monitor to radiate vital build information and statistics

 ![monitoring-meme](../images/exercise6/monitoring-meme.jpg)

+## Exercise Intro
+Why do we use visual monitors?
+Gamification.
+What are we doing in this exercise
 _____

 ## Learning Outcomes